-distance - An administrative distance for the route.
+distance - An administrative distance indicating that this route can be overridden by dynamic routing information if the distance of the dynamic route is less than that configured for the static route.
 (Range: 1-255, Default: 1)

-- Removes all static routing table entries.
+\ - Removes all static routing table entries.